About the Journal

 The Northern Mariner/Le marin du nord publishes research articles, research notes, commentaries, review essays, and book reviews.

-- Articles present original research and should normally range between 4000 and 10,000 words, inclusive of footnotes and table/figure captions, but excluding the reference list (exceptions can be made for articles longer than 10,000 words - please reach out to editor).
+• Articles present original research and should normally range between 4,000 and 10,000 words, inclusive of footnotes and table/figure captions, but excluding the reference list.
+Longer articles will be considered for publications; please consult the General Editor (English).

-- One of the journal's most popular features is its book review section, which is among the most extensive in the field.
-Reviews between 800 and 1000 words in length are published in every issue and include the most current titles in the maritime field reviewed by historians, maritime economists, museum specialists, archaeologists and naval personnel, researchers, educators, and published authors.
+• One of the journal's most popular features is its book review section, which is among the most extensive in the field.
+Reviews between 800 and 1,000 words in length are published in every issue and include the most current titles in the maritime field reviewed by historians, maritime economists, museum specialists, archaeologists, naval personnel, researchers, educators, and independent scholars.

 Submissions for consideration in The Northern Mariner/Le marin du nord may be written in either English or French.